 Steelhead migrate out to the ocean when they are young, then return to their freshwater river roots as adults to spawn.
-Unlike rainbow trout, their color changes over the course of their lives, and unlike salmon, they don’t die off when returning to the river.
+Unlike rainbow trout, their color changes over the course of their lives, and unlike salmon, they don’t die when returning to the river.
 Steelhead are determined fish, generally challenging to catch and even more bewildering to understand.
-Read on for further info and the best winter steelhead fishing tips and tricks to catch yourself an elusive prize.
+Read on for further info and the best winter steelhead fishing tactics and tricks to catch yourself an elusive prize.

 Timing is Everything

 As we mentioned above, steelhead return to the river when it’s time for them to breed.
 Therefore, sport fishing for steelhead is all about timing.
 Fishing for steelhead presents an enjoyable challenge because they only return to the river twice a year to breed.
 Winter steelhead fishing season traditionally occurs between the months of November and February.
 During this season, steelhead travel upstream at shorter distances than in the summer months.
-You may have a shorter timeframe to reel one in, but it makes the thrill of the catch all the more thrilling.
+You may have a shorter timeframe to reel one in, but it makes the thrill of the catch even more exciting.

 Steelhead Approach 101